ragibkl/adblock-list-compiler/README.md

 # adblock-list-compiler
-Tool to compile adblock list from multiple sources, written in Rust
+CLI tool to compile multiple adblock list sources into a single file